visualive/va-social-buzz/readme.md

 ### 1.1.6

-* Push7 button was moved from Share block to notification block.
+* Push7 button was moved from Share box to notification box.

 ### 1.1.5